wojwozniak/nodejs-shop/readme.md

 Nodeshop.io is a simple e-commerce application built with Node.js, Express, and MongoDB.
 It is an end project for university course i attend.

+All the data is stored in MongoDB Atlas cloud database.
+Entire frontend is built with EJS templating engine.
+I used Tailwind CSS for styling.

 ## Features
 Main features required by the course: